Charging the conformal window at nonzero $\theta$ angle: Introduction

-The present effort constitutes the natural extension, near the conformal window \cite{Orlando:2019skh,Orlando:2020yii}, of Part I \cite{PartI} in which we study the impact of the $CP$ violating topological term \cite{crewther1979chiral} and axion field \cite{peccei1977cp,peccei1977constraints,Weinberg:1977ma,Wilczek:1977pj,Kim:1979if,Shifman:1979if,Dine:1981rt,Mohapatra:1978fy} on the ground-state dynamics and low energy spectrum of {\it non} near conformal two-color QCD as function of matter fields both in the normal and superfluid phases of the theory \cite{Gaiotto:2017tne,kogut2000qcd,kogut2001diquark,smilga1995spectral,Smilga:1998dh}.
-There are two main ingredients that we use here to upgrade the Part I analysis to describe near conformal dynamics.
-The first, is the introduction of a dilaton-like state ensuring (near) conformal dynamics following \cite{coleman1988aspects}.
-For fixed charge physics \cite{Hellerman:2015nra, Hellerman:2017sur, Alvarez-Gaume:2019biu, Orlando:2019hte, Badel:2019oxl, Antipin:2020abu, Gaume:2020bmp, Dondi:2022wli, Antipin:2022naw} the introduction of the dilaton was considered in \cite{Orlando:2020yii,Orlando:2019skh} in absence of the topological $\theta$ term.
-The second ingredient is the interpretation via state-operator correspondence \cite{Cardy:1984rp,cardy1988universal} of the ground state energy on the cylinder as the lowest conformal dimension of the operators carrying nonzero baryon charge.
-We are, therefore, able to determine, for the first time, the dependence of near-conformal scaling dimensions on the $\theta$ angle.
 The paper is organized as follows.
-In Section \ref{dilaton} we introduce the dilaton for the two-color low energy effective theory at nonzero baryon chemical potential including the $\theta$-angle operator and axion field.
+In Section~\ref{dilaton} we introduce the dilaton for the two-color low energy effective theory at nonzero baryon chemical potential including the $\theta$-angle operator and axion field.
+Here we review the general dilaton theory emerging when deforming the underlying Conformal Field Theory (CFT) away from the fixed point.
+We summarize different dilaton potentials, investigated in the literature, encoding information on the conformal dimensions of the operators driving the CFT away from conformality.
 Preparing for the state-operator correspondence we couple the theory to a nontrivial gravitational background with cylindrical topology.
 The classical vacuum structure on the cylinder is determined in Section~\ref{vacuum} in an expansion in inverse powers of the baryon charge \cite{Orlando:2020yii,}.
-This allows us to determine the $\theta$ dependence of the near-conformal scaling dimensions of the baryon charged operators, including the interplay on the quark and dilaton masses.
+This allows us to determine the $\theta$ dependence of the near-conformal scaling dimensions of the baryon charged operators, including the interplay on the quark and dilaton masses and potential.
 We further unveil a subtle dependence of the dynamics of the superfluid phase on the anomalous dimension of the fermion condensate.
 The corrections to the near-conformal scaling dimensions stemming from the quantum fluctuations arising from the spectrum of the theory are evaluated in Section~\ref{SOENC}.
 We offer our conclusions in Section~\ref{Conclusions}.